chainer/chainer/docs/source/tutorial/trainer.rst

 .. testcode::

     max_epoch = 10
-    # Note: If you don't have a GPU, set this to -1 to run on CPU only
-    gpu_id = 0

     # Wrapp your model by Classifier and include the process of loss calculation within your model.
-    # Since we do not specify a loss funciton here, the default 'softmax_cross_entropy' is
+    # Since we do not specify a loss funciton here, the default 'softmax_cross_entropy' is used.
-    # used.
     model = L.Classifier(model)
-    model.to_gpu(gpu_id)

     # selection of your optimizing method
-    optimizer = optimizers.SGD()
+    optimizer = optimizers.MomentumSGD()

     # Give the optimizer a reference to the model
     optimizer.setup(model)

     # Get an updater that uses the Iterator and Optimizer
-    updater = training.StandardUpdater(train_iter, optimizer, device=gpu_id)
+    updater = training.StandardUpdater(train_iter, optimizer)

 .. note::

-    Here, the model defined above is passed to ``L.Classifier`` and changed to a new :class:`~chainer.Chain` class model.
-    ``L.Classifier``, which in fact inherits from the :class:`~chainer.Chain` class, keeps the :class:`~chainer.Chain` model in its :attr:`~chainer.links.Classifier.predictor` attribute.
-Once you give input
+    Here, the model defined above is passed to :class:`~chainer.links.Classifier` and changed to a new :class:`~chainer.Chain`. :class:`~chainer.links.Classifier`, which in fact inherits from the :class:`~chainer.Chain` class, keeps the :class:`~chainer.Chain` model in its :attr:`~chainer.links.Classifier.predictor` attribute.
+Once you give the input data and the corresponding class labels to the model by the ``()`` accessor,

-    data and corresponding output class labels to the model by the ``()`` accessor, :meth:`__call__` of the model is invoked.
+    1. :meth:`__call__` of the model is invoked.
 The data is then given to :attr:`~chainer.links.Classifier.predictor` to obtain the output ``y``.
-Next, together with the label data, the output ``y`` will be passed to the loss function which is assigned by :attr:`~chainer.links.Classifier.lossfun` argument in the constructor and
+    2. Next, together with the given labels, the output ``y`` is passed to the loss function which is determined by :attr:`~chainer.links.Classifier.lossfun` argument in the constructor.
-    the ouput will be returned as a :class:`~chainer.Variable`.
-In ``L.Classifiler``, the :attr:`~chainer.links.Classifier.lossfun` is set to
+    3. The loss is returned as a :class:`~chainer.Variable`.

-    :meth:`~chainer.functions.softmax_cross_entropy` as default.
+    In :class:`~chianer.links.Classifiler`, the :attr:`~chainer.links.Classifier.lossfun` is set to :meth:`~chainer.functions.softmax_cross_entropy` as default.

-    :class:`~chainer.training.Standardupdater` is the simplest class to process the :class:`~chainer.training.Updater` described above.
-Other than this :class:`~chainer.training.Standardupdater`, there is also a
-    :class:`~chainer.training.Parallelupdater` to utilize multiple GPUs.
+    :class:`~chainer.training.Standardupdater` is the simplest class among several updaters.
+There are also the :class:`~chainer.training.Parallelupdater` and the :class:`~chainer.training.updaters.MultiprocessParallelUpdater` to utilize multiple GPUs.

 5. Setup Trainer
 ''''''''''''''''

 Lastly, we will setup :class:`~chainer.training.Trainer`.
-The only requirement for creating a :class:`~chainer.training.Trainer` is to pass the :class:`~chainer.training.Updater` that we previously created above.
-You can also pass a :attr:`~chainer.training.Trainer.stop_trigger` to the second trainer argument as a tuple, ``(length, unit)`` to tell the trainer stop automatically according to your indicated timing.
-The ``length`` is given as an arbitrary integer, The ``unit`` is given as a string, by selecting ``epoch`` or ``iteration``.
-Without setting :attr:`~chainer.training.Trainer.stop_trigger`, the training will not stop automatically.
+The only requirement for creating a :class:`~chainer.training.Trainer` is to pass the :class:`~chainer.training.Updater` object that we previously created above.
+You can also pass a :attr:`~chainer.training.Trainer.stop_trigger` to the second trainer argument as a tuple like ``(length, unit)`` to tell the trainer when to stop the training.
+The ``length`` is given as an integer and the ``unit`` is given as a string which should be either ``epoch`` or ``iteration``.
+Without setting :attr:`~chainer.training.Trainer.stop_trigger`, the training will never be stopped.

 .. testcode::

-    # Send Updater to Trainer
+    # Setup a Trainer
     trainer = training.Trainer(updater, (max_epoch, 'epoch'), out='mnist_result')

-The :attr:`~chainer.training.Trainer.out` argument in the :class:`~chainer.training.Trainer` will set up an output directory to save the log files, the image files of graphs to show the time progress of loss, accuracy, etc. Next, we will explain how to display/save those outputs by using :class:`~chainer.training.Extension`.
+The :attr:`~chainer.training.Trainer.out` argument specifies an output directory used to save the log files, the image files of graphs to show the time progress of loss, accuracy, etc. Next, we will explain how to display or save those information by using :class:`~chainer.training.Extension`.

-6. Add Extensions to Trainer
+6. Add Extensions to the Trainer object
-''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''

-The :class:`~chainer.training.Trainer` extensions provide the following
+The :class:`~chainer.training.Trainer` extensions provide the following capabilites:
-capabilites:

 * Save log files automatically (:class:`~chainer.training.extensions.LogReport`)
 * Display the training information to the terminal periodically (:class:`~chainer.training.extensions.PrintReport`)
-* Visualize the loss progress by plottig a graph periodically and save its image (:class:`~chainer.training.extensions.PlotReport`)
+* Visualize the loss progress by plottig a graph periodically and save it as an image file (:class:`~chainer.training.extensions.PlotReport`)
-* Automatically serialize the model or the state of Optimizer periodically (:meth:`~chainer.training.extensions.snapshot` / :meth:`~chainer.training.extensions.snapshot_object`)
+* Automatically serialize the state periodically (:meth:`~chainer.training.extensions.snapshot` / :meth:`~chainer.training.extensions.snapshot_object`)
-* Display Progress Bar to show the progress of training (:class:`~chainer.training.extensions.ProgressBar`)
+* Display a progress bar to the terminal to show the progress of training (:class:`~chainer.training.extensions.ProgressBar`)
-* Save the model architechture as a dot format readable by Graphviz (:meth:`~chainer.training.extensions.dump_graph`)
+* Save the model architechture as a Graphviz's dot file (:meth:`~chainer.training.extensions.dump_graph`)

-Now you can utilize the wide variety of tools shown above right away!
-To do so, simply pass the desired :class:`~chainer.training.Extension` object to the :class:`~chainer.training.Trainer` object by using the :meth:`~chainer.training.Trainer.extend` method of :class:`~chainer.training.Trainer`.
+To use these wide variety of tools for your tarining task, pass :class:`~chainer.training.Extension` objects to the :meth:`~chainer.training.Trainer.extend` method of your :class:`~chainer.training.Trainer` object.

 .. testcode::